bbc/audio-orchestration/packages/core/Readme.md

 ## Development

-`npm run dev` creates a development build; `npm run build` creates a production build of the complete library in `dist/`.
+`npm run dev` creates a development build and re-runs on changes to the source.

+`npm run build` creates a production build of the complete library in `dist/`.

 `npm run lint` checks for coding style violations.